AmeriHome Mortgage A Western Alliance Bank Company Logo In Color

 The Home Feels Well-Maintained

-Trendy furniture and fresh flowers help make a space look more appealing, but a well-maintained home reflects that the property has been maintained by diligent owners.
+Trendy furniture and fresh flowers help make a space look more appealing, but a well-maintained home reflects consistent care from diligent owners.
 Look for signs like a clean, intact exterior and no visible water stains or cracks.
 Appliances and systems that are updated and functional can also be a positive sign.
-Ask about the roof, siding and gutters as well to get a sense of the state the house is currently in.
+Ask about the roof, siding, and gutters as well to get a sense of the state the house is currently in.

 A home that’s been consistently cared for is least likely to throw unwelcome surprises at you post-purchase.